GLOBAL MARKETS-Stocks, dollar fall on 2nd day of U.S. shutdown

 The cost of insuring U.S. government bonds against default

-for the next year also rose, gaining 5 basis points to raise the
+for the next year also rose, gaining five basis points to raise

 hit $1.3606, its highest level since February.
 The European